Does ConvertFlow slow down my website?

-Also, ConvertFlow's builder lets you swap image URLs with your own hosted image URLs, which won't be ran through the same compression and performance optimizations that uploaded images go through.
+Also, ConvertFlow's builder lets you swap image URLs with your own hosted image URLs, which won't be run through the same compression and performance optimizations that uploaded images go through.

 Video embeds and backgrounds

-So including video on your website will decrease performance.
+So including videos on your website will decrease performance.
 ConvertFlow lets you embed videos through its builder.
 It also supports video backgrounds too.
 Use video sparingly.